groegerj/YCLASS/README.md

     example08.c
     example09.c
     example10.c
+    example11.c

 along with the comments therein.

 These examples are meant to be read, compiled and run in ascending order.
-They should give you a good idea of the basic usage.
+They should give you a good idea of the usage.
-Exceptions are not yet documented or covered by examples.